uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 * utilise the loss against an income source for a specific year, or
 * claim to carry the loss forward so that it is available to use in later years

-The [Loss claims](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0#loss-claims) end point allows the user to:
+The [Loss claims](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0#loss-claims) endpoint allows the user to:

 * [provide a list of Loss claims](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0#loss-claims_list-loss-claims-test-only_get_accordion)
 * [create a Loss Claim against an income source for a specific tax year](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0#loss-claims_create-a-loss-claim-test-only_post_accordion)